LunaDeerMC/Dominion/CONTRIBUTING.md

 We welcome suggestions for new features or improvements.
 Please open an issue on our GitHub repository and describe the enhancement you would like to see, why you think it would be useful, and any other relevant information.

+### 🔧Creating Pull Requests

+If you would like to contribute code to the project, please follow these steps:

+1. Fork the repository & clone the repository to your local.
+2. Create a new branch for your changes.
+3. Make your changes.
+4. Commit & Push your changes to your fork.
+5. Open a pull request, wait for your pull request to be reviewed and merged.

+Please ensure that your code adheres to the project's coding standards.

+- Follow the existing code style and conventions.
+- Write clear and concise commit messages.
+- Update documentation as needed.

+**NOTE:** Generally, we do not accept pull requests that add new features or change existing functionality or modify API repo without prior discussion.
+Please open an issue first to discuss your proposed changes before submitting a pull request.

 ### 🌐Translating